autowarefoundation/autoware.universe/simulator/autoware_carla_interface/README.md

    CarlaDataProvider.request_new_actor(self.vehicle_type, spawn_point, self.agent_role_name)
    ```

+## Traffic Light Recognition

+The maps provided by the Carla Simulator ([Carla Lanelet2 Maps](https://bitbucket.org/carla-simulator/autoware-contents/src/master/maps/)) currently lack proper traffic light components for Autoware and have different latitude and longitude coordinates compared to the pointcloud map.
+To enable traffic light recognition, follow the steps below to modify the maps.

+- Options to Modify the Map

+  - A. Create a New Map from Scratch
+  - Use the [Tier4 Vector Map Builder](https://tools.tier4.jp/feature/vector_map_builder_ll2/) to create a new map.

+  - B. Modify the Existing Carla Lanelet2 Maps
+  - Adjust the longitude and latitude of the [Carla Lanelet2 Maps](https://bitbucket.org/carla-simulator/autoware-contents/src/master/maps/) to align with the PCD (origin).
+    - Use this [tool](https://github.com/mraditya01/offset_lanelet2/tree/main) to modify the coordinates.
+    - Snap Lanelet with PCD and add the traffic lights using the [Tier4 Vector Map Builder](https://tools.tier4.jp/feature/vector_map_builder_ll2/).

+- When using the Tier4 Vector Map Builder, you must convert the PCD format from `binary_compressed` to `ascii`.
+You can use `pcl_tools` for this conversion.
+- For reference, an example of Town01 with added traffic lights at one intersection can be downloaded [here](https://drive.google.com/drive/folders/1QFU0p3C8NW71sT5wwdnCKXoZFQJzXfTG?usp=sharing).

 ## Tips

 - Misalignment might occurs during initialization, pressing `init by gnss` button should fix it.